jessieren/VirHostMatcher/README.md

 Copyright and License Information
 ---------------------------------
-Copyright (C) 2016 University of Southern California, Jie Ren
+Copyright (C) 2016 University of Southern California

-Authors: Jie Ren, Yang Lu

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software